CAPACITY BUILDING - PROTECTING THE FUTURE.

 Providing information to the people is a key factor if we want to be successful in conservation.

-FIELD WORK - WE NEED THE INFORMATION TO SAVE SPECIES FROM EXTINCTION.
+FIELD WORK - INFORMATION TO SAVE SPECIES FROM EXTINCTION.

 We have studied more than 70 sites across Bolivia!
-With all the different species found in the sites we are collecting information to help protect them.
-Of all species found during field the key information that we collect is:
+With every species found in the sites we are collecting information to help protect them.
+The key information we collect includes:

 - Water quality